Enhanced N=8 Supersymmetry of ABJM Theory on R(8) and R(8)/Z(2): Introduction

 Another feature of ABJM theory is that high degree of supersymmetry restricts permissible gauge groups, as well as representations of matter contents.
 In applications to specific problems, it is useful to formulate the ABJM theory in terms of the Lie algebra $\mathfrak{g}$ of the gauge group $\mathfrak{G}$ and representation $R$ of matter fields.
 On the other hand, in a formulation that aims at incorporating all possible gauge groups and matter contents compatible with ${\cal N}=6$ supersymmetry, it would be more convenient and unifying to use an algebraic structure that underlies all ABJM theories.
 It was found in \cite{BLN=6} that the pertinent algebraic structure of the ABJM theory is so-called {\sl hermitian} 3-algebra ${\cal A}_3(\mathbb{C})$.
 In this formulation, classification of permissible gauge groups and representations for ${\cal N}=6$ supersymmetry was carried out in \cite{Schnabl:2008wj}.
 An infinite class of them were found, among which the smallest rank $\mathfrak{G}=$ SO(4)$=$SU(2)$\times$SU(2) is found identical to the Bagger-Lambert-Gustavsson (BLG) theory \cite{BLG}.
 The BLG theory, however, is known to have {\sl real} 3-algebra ${\cal A}_3(\mathbb{R})$ and ${\cal N}=8$ supersymmetry.
 This calls for better understanding under what other choices of the ABJM theory parameters would exhibit the maximally enhanced ${\cal N}=8$ supersymmetry and SO(8) symmetry.

 Our proof of enhanced symmetries constitutes in showing that, by utilizing the three-algebra ${\cal A}_3(\mathbb{C})$ and the monopole operators $W$, the ABJM theory at Chern-Simons levels $k=1,2$ is expressible as a `trial' BLG theory, where the original real 3-algebra ${\cal A}_3(\mathbb{R})$ is replaced by the hermitian 3-algebra ${\cal A}_3 (\mathbb{C})$.
 In this way, the ${\cal N}=8$ supersymmetry and the SO(8) R-symmetry become manifest.
-Here, `trial' refers to the triality of the SO(8) group.
+Here, `trial' refers to the triality of the SO(8) R-symmetry group.

-We should point out that, though details differ somewhat, the symmetry enhancement at $k=1,2$ works for the non-relativistic ABJM theory \cite{NRABJM} --- the non-relativistic reduction of the ABJM theory, where only holonomy and monopole operators are known to generate physically nontrivial correlators \cite{nakayamarey}.
+We should point out that, though details differ somewhat, a variant of the symmetry enhancement at $k=1,2$ works for massive and non-relativistic ABJM theory \cite{NRABJM} --- the non-relativistic reduction of massive ABJM theory, where only holonomy and monopole operators are known to generate physically nontrivial correlators \cite{nakayamarey}.
 In fact, this theory illustrates in a clean manner intimate relations among symmetry enhancement between the ABJM and the non-ABJM fields, trivial braiding statistics for $k=1,2$ and bound-states of M-theory momentum modes.
-Details will be related to a separate paper.
+However, contrary to a naive extrapolation of consideration of this work, structure of the symmetry algebra indicates that details of the symmetry enhancement should be distinctively different.
+Related, we also point out that conformal and superconformal invairance do not play central role in our proof of the symmetry enhancement.